DIVE (describe – interpret – verify – evaluate)

 Materials

-A flip-over or worksheet to note the different elements of the exercise on.
+A flip-over or worksheet to write down the different elements of the exercise, and to brainstorm.

 Time